anshuthopsee/nse-fno-data-retriever/README.md

-# nse-fno-file-downloader
+# nse-fno-data-retriever

-A simple python script to get F&O related data such as Bhavcopy, F&O-Participant wise Trading Volumes, F&O-FII derivatives statistics from NSE as a http response and to also save the response as a file. (find the data here - https://www.nseindia.com/all-reports-derivatives).
+A simple python script to get F&O related data such as Bhavcopy, F&O-Participant wise Trading Volumes, F&O-FII derivatives statistics from NSE as a http response and to also save the response as a file.
+(Find the data here - https://www.nseindia.com/all-reports-derivatives).

 Requirements -
 * requests - pip install requests